jadecobra/python_tdd_exercises/source/classes.rst

     pass

-  the terminal updates to show passing tests
+  the terminal shows passing tests

-* When I update the definition to include parentheses
+* When I change the definition to include parentheses

   .. code-block:: python